Judy and I came to love Thailand, and returned many times. During one stay in Bangkok, I began studying Chen Tai Chi with a club in Bangkok.

 Tai Chi is very good exercise, and also has a meditative component.

 Now I have come back to Thailand to practice.
-I’ve settled into a routine of early morning Tai Chi warmup and practice on the 40th floor roof deck (while it is cool), then a swim in the pool, sweat in the sauna, swim again to cool off.
+I’ve settled into a routine of early morning Tai Chi warmup and practice on the 40th floor roof deck (while it is cool), then a swim in the pool.
 Later in the day, exercise in the cooled gym area.
 Then walk out in the city, and have lunch.
 Sometimes get a therapeutic massage for about $12 for an hour.
 Come home in the afternoon and study Thai language and programming for the Mac OS a bit, then read iBooks or stream a movie.
 Later, go up on the roof deck and watch the sunset and all the city lights come out.

 The variety and quality of fruit in Thailand is amazing.
 It seems like there are 100 varieties of bananas, from tiny finger-sized on up.
 This is ‘rambutan’, a relative of lychee.